SCHOOL’S OUT, ROOKIES! And, for me and any fellow graduates, it’s out FOREVER!

 where life calmly gives out its own secret.

 I’ve also been finding comfort and fuel in Emily Brontë’s “Remembrance,” and in how acutely it captures the temptation of indulging in nostalgia when an inevitable change is upon us.
 Then the poem basically becomes “Big Girls Don’t Cry” by Fergie and Brontë is like, “I kind of just need to get on with my life, now, though.”
 Two more I really want to share with you in case you don’t know them and you too are in a transitional phase and need something that feels comforting and familiar but new enough to get you where you’re going: “As I Walked Out One Evening” by W.H.
 Auden, and “here’s to opening and upward” by e.e. cummings.
 I’ve been writing out my favorite parts of these poems on note cards and posters and taping them up all over my room because I think that’s supposed to help you know/feel something on an emotional level that you may currently know/feel only on an intellectual level.
-I get bashful when a friend sees my wall, and my sister teased me about it looking Pinterest-y, but seriously, it makes all the difference in the world to make a thought a tangible thing instead of expecting your body to learn “I am OK” just because the thought ran through your mind.
+I get bashful when a friend sees my wall, and my sister teases me about it looking Pinterest-y, but seriously, it makes all the difference in the world to make a thought a tangible thing instead of expecting your body to learn “I am OK” just because the thought ran through your mind.

 Lately we’ve had a lot of reflective months about big-picture stuff like artistic vision and personal identity and life plans, so I think it’s time for a theme that’s more about DOING SHIT.
 Not necessarily getting shit done in the productive sense, but just GOING FOR IT.
 This month is about living in the moment in that way that only seems possible in the summer.
 Flirting with people you’re shy around, rlly dancing instead of just doing the Social Sway, dumb but so important low-fi friend adventures, testing your own limits.
 I want our readers to go through this month getting more and more confident in their instincts.
 Think Broad City, Tom Tom Club, ESG, Le Tigre, Salt-N-Pepa and their devotion to a “just do you and don’t think twice about it” lifestyle.
-BRIGHT ’N’ COLORFUL visual artists like Keith Haring, our own Hattie Stewart, Peter Max, Alia Penner, Abbi Jacobson’s illustrations.
+BRIGHT ’N’ COLORFUL visual artists like Keith Haring, our own Hattie Stewart, Peter Max, Alia Penner, and Abbi Jacobson.
 The arcade.
 Roller coasters.
 Block parties.
 Showdowns and dance-offs.
-Going for days without using the internet because you’re just like, sleepovers every night.
+Going for days without using the internet because you’re just, like, sleepovers every night.

 Here’s what Anaheed had to say:

-I was listening to an interview recently on Black Girls Talking about the Carefree Black Girls Tumblr, and one of the BGT girls talked about how she herself had started a Tumblr that is just pictures of black girls riding bicycles, because she liked bike-riding but felt like all she ever saw were pictures of like wispy white girls happily riding bikes with little baskets etc., which made it feel like something she’s not “supposed” to do.
+I was listening to an interview recently on Black Girls Talking about the Carefree Black Girls Tumblr, and one of the BGT girls talked about how she herself had started a Tumblr that is just pictures of black girls riding bicycles, because she liked bike-riding but felt like all she ever saw were pictures of like wispy white girls happily riding bikes with little baskets, etc., which made bike-riding feel like something she’s not “supposed” to do.
 Speaking of that Tumblr, how gorgeous is this picture?

 Which all got me thinking about how DOING STUFF is often more profound and politically effective than thinking and writing and talking about stuff.
 And about how being “carefree” and having fun is something that white people and privileged people usually take for granted.
 But those who’ve been systematically oppressed have to fight for it.
 And anything people are willing to fight for must be REALLY EFFING IMPORTANT.
 Just as important as all of the cerebral acts we place so much value on: thinking about stuff and making stuff.
 DOING STUFF can be a form of expression too.
 It can say a lot.